 Resume writing for hospitality and catering jobs can be a daunting task.
 Experience is a major factor when applying for a writing a resume for a hospitality job.
-Employers like to see as soon as they see your resume that you have worked in the industry before so that you know and understand it.
+Employers like to quickly identify by scanning your resume that you have worked in the industry before knowing and understanding it.

 Showcase Your Skills

 When writing your resume, use examples to demonstrate your ability to work with people and skills to keep up in a fast-paced environment effectively.
 Showcase the major and skills using bullet points.

 Check the advertisements or job listings and use the same keywords that employers do a job description.
 Make your resume easy for people to scan.
 Use a clean-looking font, such as Arial or Georgia, and make the font size large enough for people to read – 11 points is an excellent size to use.